Grendel (novel): Plot

-Later, Grendel watches as Hrothgar's nephew Hrothulf develops his understanding of the two classes in Danish society: thegns and peasants, then further explores them with a peasant named Red Horse, who teaches Hrothulf that government exists only for the protection of those in power.
+Later, Grendel watches as Hrothgar's nephew Hrothulf develops, through dialogue with a peasant named Red Horse, his understanding of the two classes in Danish society: thegns and peasants.
+Red Horse incites in Hrothulf a revolutionary spirit.

 Grendel watches a religious ceremony and is approached by an old priest named Ork, who thinks that Grendel is their main deity, the Destroyer, and engages him in conversation.
 When three other priests approach and chastise Ork, Grendel flees, overwhelmed with a vague dread.

 Watching the Danes, Grendel hears a woman predict the coming of an illustrious thegn and then witnesses the death of the Shaper.
 Returning to his cave, his mother seems agitated.
 She manages to make one unusual unintelligible word, which Grendel discounts, and then goes to the Shaper's funeral.
 Later, in the cave, he wakes up with his mother still making word-like noises, and once again feels a terrible foreboding.

-Grendel reveals that fifteen travellers have come to Denmark from over the sea, almost as though the way was set before them.
+Grendel reveals that fifteen travellers have come to Denmark from overseas.
 The visitors, who reveal themselves to be Geats ruled by Hygelac, have an uneasy relationship with the Danes.
-Upon their arrival, Grendel notices the firm nature of their leader, Beowulf, and the fact that his lips do not move in accordance with his words, and sees a great lust for violence in Beowulf's eyes, convincing Grendel he is insane.
+Upon their arrival, Grendel notices the firm nature of their leader, Beowulf, and the fact that his lips do not move in accordance with his words, and sees a great lust for violence in Beowulf's eyes, indicating to Grendel that he is insane.

 At nightfall, Grendel attacks.
-When he believes that all the men are asleep, he breaks into the hall and eats one man.
-Grabbing the wrist of another, he realizes that it is an alert Beowulf, and that he has grabbed his arm.
-They wrestle furiously, during which Beowulf appears to become a flaming, dragon-like figure and repeats many of the ideas that the dragon revealed to Grendel.
-The Geat slams Grendel into the walls of the hall, then rips off Grendel's arm, causing the monster to flee in pain and fear.
-Grendel proceeds to toss himself into an abyss (whether or not Grendel jumps is left up to the perception of the reader), and dies wondering if what he is feeling is joy, understanding what the dragon meant by the accident statement, and cursing existence.
+When he believes that all the men are sleeping, he breaks into the hall and eats one man.
+The second man he grabs turns out to be an alert Beowulf.
+They wrestle furiously, during which Beowulf appears to become a flaming, dragon-like figure and repeats many of the ideas that the dragon espoused to Grendel.
+Beowulf rips off Grendel's arm, causing the monster to flee.
+Grendel proceeds to fall into an abyss (whether or not Grendel jumps is left up to the perception of the reader), and dies wondering if what he is feeling is joy.